s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 In Haskell we can also write
 type classes with more than one type parameter.
 This allows for encapsulation of contracts of arbitrary complexity.
-Furthermore type classes can itself have constraints placed on what types are allowed.
+Furthermore, type classes can themselves have constraints placed on what types are allowed.
 Both can be seen here:

 ~~~~{.haskell